jeffliu007/Streamalitics/README.md

 # Streamalitics

-Simple dashboard analytics application built using Vue and utilized Twitch Api
+Simple dashboard analytics application built using Vue and utilizes Twitch Api

 Displays a variety of the top streamers currently live.

-Allows the user to choose a stream and look through each streamers saved videos in order from date published.
+Allows the user to choose a stream and look through each streamer's saved videos in order from the date published.

 ## Project Setup